 It all started with a Monsieur Louis Garchey, a Frenchman, who invented the eponymous garchey system just before the First World War.

-When the Barbican was built, there were garchey systems in estates in Newcastle, Manchester, Leeds and London.
-Now there are just two others in England - both in London - one in Enfield and the other at Spa Green Estate, Islington.
+When the Barbican was built, there were garchey systems in England: in estates in Newcastle, Manchester, Leeds and London.
+Now there are just two others in England – both in London – one in Enfield and the other at Spa Green Estate, Islington (or there were last time I checked, about a decade ago).

-This reduction not just down to flat owners removing their garcheys.
-600 have, but that still leaves over 1,400 still in operation.
+This reduction is not merely down to flat owners removing their garcheys, although that is a major contributor.
+(600 garcheys hade been removed in 2004, leaving over 1,400 still in operation then.)
 It is also down to changes in consumer packaging.
 The system was designed to remove tins and bottles, not plastic and polystyrene.

 All is not lost.
-Taiwan have been looking at the garchey system for a new city they are building.
+Taiwan were looking at the garchey system for a new city they are building and maybe the idea will catch on again.